cbonitz/jira-influx/README.md

 ## Usage
 Create a configuration file, then just run `jira-influx` in the same directory.
+This will create one measurement for each query.
+Use your favorite job scheduler to do this at the interval of your choice.

 ## Configuration
 Create a `config.json` file with the same structure as `config.json.sample`.